Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Additional Details of Squid Game

 \subsection{The Final Squid Game}

-In the final squid game, we collected 100 question-choice pairs to build the question pool.
-For each game, the questions from the pool will be randomly selected as the targets for both the attacking and defending model.
-Here is an example:
+This showdown evaluates the Attacker's ability to identify logical and ethical loopholes in the Defender's decision-making process.
+By utilizing an adversarial multiple-choice question framework, we simulate a scenario where the attacker attempts to deceive the defender into selecting unsafe or malicious options.
+Specifically, we collected 100 question-choice pairs from \textsc{SaladBench} \cite{li2024salad}.
+Each attacker-defender pair undergoes a role swap to ensure fairness.
+For each round, the questions from the pool will be randomly selected as the targets for both the attacking and defending models.